 I recently used RelayRides during a trip in San Francisco and had a great experience that didn’t require me to find a rental car center and the cost was right.
-I even was able to get acquainted with the car’s owner, to whom I offered to help find a job for side income.
+I even was able to get acquainted with the car’s owner, to whom I offered to help find side income ideas.

 8. Don’t just buy on eBay, sell there.

 You can simply sell your own items, or you can make it into a side business for side income ideas.

 “I run an eBay franchise in which I teach people how to run a resale business on eBay,” says Garrett Brustein.
 “I do one-on-one training to show them where to get their inventory and how to list and ship items the same way I do so they can emulate the process and take all of the guesswork out of the business.
 They are then able to do this as a part-time job in their free time.”

 Just think — you can unload the stuff you don’t want and go shopping to resell items all in the name of making money!